Cone911/Travel-Genie/readme.md

 - Embedded visual elements, including location photos.
 - Users can mark itineraries as public and share their travel plans.
 - Other users can "like" popular itineraries, creating a community-driven set of suggestions.
-- Fully responsive design optimized for mobile and desktop.

 ![Travel Genie App](https://i.imgur.com/Pdt1GyW.png)